jnozzi/cocoadev.com/markdown/GradientFill.md

 **Solution:** Well for one thing I realized that the absDiff function should be handling floats to be more precise (to match the floats used in graphics functions).
 But the main problem appears to be things that are solid white or solid black.
 Using the following colors to get a pretty grey-white matte gradient:

-	General/NSColor * sColor = General/[NSColor colorWithCalibratedWhite:0.7 alpha:1.0];
+	NSColor * sColor = [NSColor colorWithCalibratedWhite:0.7 alpha:1.0];
-	General/NSColor * eColor = General/[NSColor colorWithCalibratedWhite:0.3 alpha:1.0];
+	NSColor * eColor = [NSColor colorWithCalibratedWhite:0.3 alpha:1.0];

 What a night ...

 ----

-Since the code throughout this page is referencing General/NSRects, will it work with additions like General/NSBezierPathCategory or General/RoundedRectangles?
+Since the code throughout this page is referencing NSRects, will it work with additions like NSBezierPathCategory or RoundedRectangles?

 *No, but you could make it work by sending the rounded path addClip before using the gradient.
-Just make sure to save and restore the graphics context beforehand. --General/AndyMatuschak*
+Just make sure to save and restore the graphics context beforehand. --AndyMatuschak*

 ----

-I've been playing with some code tonight to do a linear gradient fill in a bezier path using General/CoreImage.
+I've been playing with some code tonight to do a linear gradient fill in a bezier path using CoreImage.
 It's not fully functional, but whatever, it kinda works (sorry, it's just late and I don't feel like playing with this code anymore).
 If anyone feels the need, please fix it up, it seems pretty fast.
-A few problems: if I apply an General/NSShadow before calling this fill method, it doesn't really get applied (it does, but because of the clipping, it just doesn't work as it should, not sure if there is a way around this).
+A few problems: if I apply an NSShadow before calling this fill method, it doesn't really get applied (it does, but because of the clipping, it just doesn't work as it should, not sure if there is a way around this).

 Anyway, just post changes you make, this code seems somewhat simpler (and perhaps faster?) than the code above, and I think it could be made smarter to do caching (perhaps that's overkill)...

-@interface General/NSBezierPath (Additions)
+@interface NSBezierPath (Additions)
-- (void)fillGradientFrom:(General/NSColor*)inStartColor to:(General/NSColor*)inEndColor angle:(float)inAngle;
+- (void)fillGradientFrom:(NSColor*)inStartColor to:(NSColor*)inEndColor angle:(float)inAngle;
 @end

-@implementation General/NSBezierPath (Additions)
+@implementation NSBezierPath (Additions)

-- (void)fillGradientFrom:(General/NSColor*)inStartColor to:(General/NSColor*)inEndColor angle:(float)inAngle
+- (void)fillGradientFrom:(NSColor*)inStartColor to:(NSColor*)inEndColor angle:(float)inAngle
 {
-	General/CIImage*	coreimage;
+	CIImage*	coreimage;

-	inStartColor = [inStartColor colorUsingColorSpaceName:General/NSCalibratedRGBColorSpace];
+	inStartColor = [inStartColor colorUsingColorSpaceName:NSCalibratedRGBColorSpace];
-	inEndColor = [inEndColor colorUsingColorSpaceName:General/NSCalibratedRGBColorSpace];
+	inEndColor = [inEndColor colorUsingColorSpaceName:NSCalibratedRGBColorSpace];

-	General/CIColor* startColor = General/[CIColor colorWithRed:[inStartColor redComponent] green:[inStartColor greenComponent] blue:[inStartColor blueComponent] alpha:[inStartColor alphaComponent]];
+	CIColor* startColor = [CIColor colorWithRed:[inStartColor redComponent] green:[inStartColor greenComponent] blue:[inStartColor blueComponent] alpha:[inStartColor alphaComponent]];
-	General/CIColor* endColor = General/[CIColor colorWithRed:[inEndColor redComponent] green:[inEndColor greenComponent] blue:[inEndColor blueComponent] alpha:[inEndColor alphaComponent]];
+	CIColor* endColor = [CIColor colorWithRed:[inEndColor redComponent] green:[inEndColor greenComponent] blue:[inEndColor blueComponent] alpha:[inEndColor alphaComponent]];

-	General/CIFilter* filter;
+	CIFilter* filter;

-	filter = General/[CIFilter filterWithName:@"General/CILinearGradient"];
+	filter = [CIFilter filterWithName:@"CILinearGradient"];
 	[filter setValue:startColor forKey:@"inputColor0"];
 	[filter setValue:endColor forKey:@"inputColor1"];

-	General/CIVector* startVector;
+	CIVector* startVector;
-	General/CIVector* endVector;
+	CIVector* endVector;

-	startVector = General/[CIVector vectorWithX:0.0 Y:0.0];
+	startVector = [CIVector vectorWithX:0.0 Y:0.0];
-	endVector = General/[CIVector vectorWithX:0.0 Y:[self bounds].size.height];
+	endVector = [CIVector vectorWithX:0.0 Y:[self bounds].size.height];

 	[filter setValue:startVector forKey:@"inputPoint0"];
 	[filter setValue:endVector forKey:@"inputPoint1"];

 	coreimage = [filter valueForKey:@"outputImage"];

-	General/[[NSGraphicsContext currentContext] saveGraphicsState];
+	[[NSGraphicsContext currentContext] saveGraphicsState];

-	General/CIContext* context;
+	CIContext* context;

-	context = General/[[NSGraphicsContext currentContext] General/CIContext];
+	context = [[NSGraphicsContext currentContext] CIContext];

 	[self setClip];

-	[context drawImage:coreimage atPoint:General/CGPointZero fromRect:General/CGRectMake( 0.0, 0.0, [self bounds].size.width + 100.0, [self bounds].size.height + 100.0 )];
+	[context drawImage:coreimage atPoint:CGPointZero fromRect:CGRectMake( 0.0, 0.0, [self bounds].size.width + 100.0, [self bounds].size.height + 100.0 )];

-	General/[[NSGraphicsContext currentContext] restoreGraphicsState];
+	[[NSGraphicsContext currentContext] restoreGraphicsState];
 }

 @end